-The Certificate IV in Leisure and Health addresses work in residential facilities and/or in community agencies and day centres and work under professional supervision within defined organisation guidelines or as sole practitioners.
+Our Certificate IV in Leisure and Health is ideal for those working in residential facilities, community agencies and day centres.
+The course is structured for those who work under supervision and sole practitioners.

 Literacy and numeracy to Year 10 level.
 Fitness to be able to be certified competent in patient care in the workplace.
 Applicants must attend an information session prior to course selection interview.
 Applicants must demonstrate appropriate literacy and numeracy skills to enable them to meet the demands of the course and the workplace.
 Applicants must demonstrate appropriate interpersonal skills through a formal interview.

-This course may lead to roles as an Activities officer, Community Leisure Officer, Disability Officer - Day Support, Diversional Therapy Assistant, Leisure officer, Recreation Activities Officer.
+This course may lead to roles as: - Activities officer - Community Leisure Officer - Disability Officer - Day Support -Diversional Therapy Assistant -Leisure officer - Recreation Activities Officer.

 This course also provides an opportunity to test in 'real' situation what has been learnt so far via practical placement.
 You need to the ability to undertake 220 hours of practical placement.

 Participants are assessed via completion of required tasks and a demonstration of skills, eg, written and verbal assignments, practical work, projects and/or written tests.

 The duration of this course is 2.5 days per week over 12 months.

 Skills Recognition is the process of gaining formal recognition for skills and knowledge that have been obtained through work history, previous study and life experience.
 Skills Recognition is an assessment-only process - there is no formal training involved, although you may choose to complete further training as a result of the assessment process.
 Skills Recognition is made up of one or more of the following processes including credit transfer and recognition of prior learning.

 To find out more about Skills Recognition call 1300 GOTAFE (1300 468 233)

 The standard hourly fee for this course in a Government subsidised place is $4.50.